Kung Fu Hustle: Development

 Chow was inspired to create the film by the martial arts films he watched as a child and by his childhood ambition to become a martial artist.
-A senior Hollywood executive said Chow was "forced to grind through four successive scripts" and "found it very laborious".

 Chow's first priority was to design the main location of the film, "Pigsty Alley".
 Later in an interview Chow remarked that he had created the location from his childhood, basing the design on the crowded apartment complexes of Hong Kong where he had lived.
 The 1973 Shaw Brothers Studio film, The House of 72 Tenants, was another inspiration for Pigsty Alley.
 Designing the Alley began in January 2003 and took four months to complete.
 Many of the props and furniture in the apartments were antiques from all over China.